 While BOSS works hard to make integrating your outsourced accountants as easy and painless as possible, it’s not quite so simple as flipping a light switch.
-There are two main items you’ll want to prepare your business for – the virtual accountants themselves, and the growth that comes with them.
+There are two main items you’ll want to prepare your business for – the outsourced accountants themselves, and the growth that comes with them.

 Luckily prepping your firm for your overseas accountants can automatically prep you for growth.
 In both cases, your main concern is going to revolve around your processes – the systems you use to get work done.

 The reason why we suggest codifying your processes ahead of time is twofold.
 First, if your work doesn’t have a system as such, any workflow blockages you have now are going to be magnified tenfold when you add your outsourced accountants to the mix.

 The second reason to set up systems is that, while your overseas workers are going to be of benefit in just about every aspect of your services, you’ll be able to identify where they’ll help you the most.

 Set Up Your Systems

 Here are the steps we suggest you take to get your systems set up and running smoothly.

 Get your team together and have everyone who touches a file in a particular process (for example, company tax returns) to identify how they participate in that file’s progress.
 Ideally you want the best person for any one section to do this for you – the right people for the right job.